jr3911/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+'edgar.name' will still be "Edgar".
+The value of jason.name will be "Jason" because it has been reassigned the value of "Jason".

 ## Question 4